A Business Model to “Launch” U.S. Real Estate Debt STOs in 2020

 REI Capital Income (REICI) has devised a new way to “corporatize” and replace traditional Mortgage Debt for its U.S. Commercial Real Estate Fund.
 This Debt STO addresses and optimizes for the issues discussed in the previous blog posts “… Understanding the STO’s “Failure to Launch” in 2019.”

-With this Debt STO, REICI can deliver 4.00% interest income to non-U.S. investors, paid either monthly or quarterly in $U.S. Dollars (or their local currency of choice) and be exempt from the 30% U.S. withholding tax requirements.
+With this Debt STO, REICI can deliver 5.5% interest income to U.S. Investors, paid quarterly.
+Non-U.S. Investors, will be paid in $U.S. Dollars and be exempt from the 30% U.S. withholding tax requirements.

 This new way is based on the combination of a “Corporate Bond” and a structured “Real Estate Credit Facility”, made possible by the “Portfolio Debt Exception” recorded on the blockchain as a “Security Token Offering” (STO)